Cammo-K/OSRS-CLog_leaderboard/README.md

 # OSRS-CLog_leaderboard
-Pulls information about users from collectionlog.net API and outputs in a leaderboard format
+Pulls collection log information from official highscores API and outputs in a leaderboard format

 Install Python if needed: